Yermehyaw/AirBnB_clone_v2/README.md

 (hbnb)
 ```
 5. This prompt designates you are in the "HBnB" console.
 There are a variety of commands available within the console program.

+See examples further down on how to use commands in the hbnb console.

 ##### Commands
     * create - Creates an instance based on given class